Beaver Dam swimming hole in Maryland

 Best Time to Visit

 Summer months (June to August) for warm water and full access to activities.
-Early autumn (September to October) for stunning foliage and cooler crowds.
+Early autumn (September to October) for striking foliage and cooler crowds.

 Difficulty Level